lanbaoshen/blog/docs/python/source-code-batch-changes.md

 [AST (Abstract Syntax Trees)](https://docs.python.org/3/library/ast.html) is a good choice to do that.

-For example, we need to perform operations on the following code:
+For example, perform operations on the following code:

 :   * Replace class name `Old` with `New`
     * Replace class variable name `OLD` with `NEW`